 return render(request, 'home.html')

-6. To map a URL pattern to the view, open pivot_table_app/urls.py and add the corresponding URL pattern to the urlpatterns list:
+Step 6.
+Open pivot_table_app/urls.py and map a URL pattern to the view in the urlpatterns list:

 from django.urls import path